dayour/Durable-Copilot-Studio/samples/portable-sdks/dotnet/AutoscalingInACA/README.md

 Greeting result: Hello GitHub Copilot!
 It's nice to meet you.
 Welcome to the Durable Task Framework!
 ```

-When you run the sample, you'll see output from both the worker and client processes:

-### Worker Output
-The worker shows:
-- Registration of the orchestrator and activities
-- Log entries when each activity is called, showing details of the order processing
-- The progression through the chain of activities from order processing to payment to shipping to notification

-### Client Output
-The client shows:
-- Starting the orchestration with the order details
-- The unique orchestration instance ID
-- The final result, which includes:
-  - The order ID
-  - Status (which should be "Completed")
-  - Payment ID (randomly generated)
-  - Shipping ID (randomly generated)

-This demonstrates the chaining of functions in a sequence, with each function building on the state from the previous one.

 ## Reviewing the Orchestration in the Durable Task Scheduler Dashboard

 To access the Durable Task Scheduler Dashboard and review your orchestration: